 - Risks of having an internal team are often not considered, including Legal and Financial risks due to the contracts and terms.

-- There is an equity cost of having an internal team due to a perfect salary structures.
+- There is an equity cost of having an internal team due to a perfect salary structure.

 Hire for outcomes, not headcount

 What result you want to achieve as an early startup?